fireblocks/fireblocks-web3-provider/README.md

    * It is recommended to provide the vault account ids explicitly because it helps avoid unnecessary API calls */ vaultAccountIds?: number | number[] | string | string[], /**
+   * By default, it uses the Fireblocks API production endpoint
+   * When using a sandbox workspace, you should provide the ApiBaseUrl.Sandbox value */ apiBaseUrl?: ApiBaseUrl | string,
+  /**
    * By default, the fallback fee level is set to FeeLevel.MEDIUM */